 - When did you open a USA bank account?

-- You had to go to USA to do it?
+- Did you have to go to the USA to do it?

 - What were the fees to do it?

 - What is the name of the bank?